srcshelton/gentoo-ebuilds/README.md

     * Incorporate patch to allow apcupsd to be bulit against recent SNMP headers;
     * Correct SNMP patch failure of version 3.14.12, make exposed configuration options more flexible;
     * Provide more flexibility with finer-grained USE-flags
+* sys-power/cpupower
+    * Update to match version of latest kernel release
 * sys-power/iasl
     * Fix paths in ebuild and make build documentation optional
 * sys-process/btop